rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ### LGPL and CC-BY-SA

-This is a common license combination in the Minetest community, and is what Minetest and minetest_game use.
+This is a common license combination in the Minetest community, and is what Minetest and Minetest Game use.
 You license your code under LGPL 2.1 and your art under CC-BY-SA.
-This means:
+This means that:

 * Anyone can modify, redistribute and sell modified or unmodified versions.
 * If someone modifies your mod, they must give their version the same license.
 * Your copyright notice must be kept.

-### WTFPL and CC0
+### CC0

-These licenses allows anyone to do what they want with your mod.
-This means they can modify, redistribute, sell, or leave out attribution.
+These licenses allow anyone to do what they want with your mod, which means they can modify, redistribute, sell, or leave-out attribution.
 These licenses can be used for both code and art.

 It is important to note that WTFPL is strongly discouraged and people may